 Lzip is a lossless data compressor with a user interface similar to the one of gzip or bzip2.
 Lzip decompresses almost as fast as gzip and compresses more than bzip2, which makes it well suited for software distribution and data archiving.
 Lzip is a clean implementation of the LZMA algorithm.
 The Lzip file format is designed for long-term data archiving.
 It is clean, provides very safe four factor integrity checking, and is backed by the recovery capabilities of lziprecover.

 Plzip is a massively parallel (multi-threaded), lossless data compressor based on the lzlib compression library, with a user interface similar to the one of lzip, bzip2, or gzip.
 It can compress/decompress large files on multiprocessor machines much faster than lzip, at the cost of a slightly-reduced compression ratio.
-On files large enough (several GB), plzip can use hundreds of processors.
-On files of only a few MB, it is better to use lzip.
+(Note that the number of usable threads is limited by file size).
 Plzip uses the lzip file format, and the files produced by plzip are fully compatible with lzip-1.4 or newer, and can be rescued with lziprecover.

 Lziprecover is a data recovery tool and decompressor for files in the lzip compressed data format (.lz) able to repair slightly damaged files, recover badly damaged files from two or more copies, extract data from damaged files, decompress files, and test integrity of files.
 Lziprecover is able to recover or decompress files produced by any of the compressors in the lzip family; lzip, plzip, minilzip/lzlib, clzip, and pdlzip.
 It makes lzip files resistant to bit-flip, one of the most common forms of data corruption, and its recovery capabilities contribute to make of the lzip format one of the best options for long-term data archiving.